 Unlike other therapies and treatments which ‘try’ to help you to cope, or learn to live with your symptoms, I can help you to empty that ‘worry cup’, and to finally overcome your panic, anxiety, and fear once and for all!

-Then contact me at Ulster Hypnotherapy to arrange a free consultation
+If you would like to overcome your anxiety and panic too, contact me at Ulster Hypnotherapy to arrange a free consultation.

-You can now arrange Thrive Programme® sessions anywhere in the world via Skype.
+You can now arrange Thrive Programme® sessions anywhere in the world via Zoom.

 I offer a free confidential consultation at my Portadown, Newry and Belfast Hypnotherapy clinics, which are within easy reach of Lisburn, Armagh, Antrim, Lurgan and Dungannon.